 ⭐When in doubt email a Student Advisor at augsas@ualberta.ca

-Prior to contacting a Student Advisor, students should have a clear idea of which non-Augustana class(es) they are interested in enrolling in.
+Prior to submitting their request, students should have a clear idea of which non-Augustana class(es) they are interested in enrolling in.

 Students intending to attend an external institution can reference the Alberta Council on Admission and Transfer Guide to check if there are any preexisting transfer agreements for the course(s) they would like to take.
 The absence of a formal agreement does not necessarily indicate that a course will not transfer.